-In Q2 2024, Parkit acquired a property consisting of an 82,640 sf of industrial warehouse located close to the Winnipeg Richardson International Airport on 4.6 acres of land at 961-975 Sherwin Rd, Winnipeg, Manitoba, for a purchase price of \$6.3 million.
+In Q2 2024, Parkit acquired an 82,640 sf industrial warehouse, located close to the Winnipeg Richardson International Airport, on 4.6 acres of land at 961-975 Sherwin Rd, Winnipeg, Manitoba, for a purchase price of \$6.3 million.
 The purchase price was satisfied through cash on hand.

-Parkit continued to grow its industrial real estate platform by continuing development of its expansion properties, actively driving leasing activity through lease extensions and new leases, and streamlining property operations for improved margins.
-Parkit closed on its previously announced acquisition in Q2 2024, the Company has remained disciplined while evaluating new acquisitions as the cost of capital remains high and the bid-ask spread on accretive acquisitions remains wide.
+The Company has remained disciplined while evaluating new acquisitions as the cost of capital remains high and the bid-ask spread on accretive acquisitions remains wide.